Oleksii-Adamov/Nature-Inspired-Algo-Library/README.md

 #### Genetic algo description
 Genetic algo returns the fittest Individual for NUMBER_OF_GENERATIONS.

-You may need call this function several times with random initial population, to find more accurate answer performance of algorithm higly relies on performance of get_fitness and comparison of fintess.
+You may need call this function several times with random initial population, to find more accurate answer performance of algorithm higly relies on performance of get_fitness and comparison of fitness.
 #### Genetic algo requires:
 ##### Constants:
 1. NUMBER_OF_INDIVIDUALS (number of individuals in every generation)